CARS Tour: History

-New ownership
+New ownership group

 On January 9, 2023, the CARS Tour was acquired by a consortium of four companies: DEJ Management, Jeff Burton Autosports, Inc., Kevin Harvick Incorporated, and Trackhouse Racing.
 All four are NASCAR-related, with two current national series team owners, a Cup Series champion, and a Cup Series veteran.
 FloSports will have media rights in 2024, and the North Wilkesboro Speedway races (one on NASCAR All-Star Race week and one in September) will be two-day events while the others are one-day events.
 A new title sponsor deal with zMAX was revealed on November 27, 2023.
 In addition, the winner of the Cook Out 225 as part of the Prelude to the Southern 500 in Florence will determine pole position for the Charlie Powell Memorial 400 (a non-championship race) in November at the circuit.

 On October 28, 2025, the CARS Tour announced its 2026 East Tour schedule.
 The 15-race Late Model and 12-race Pro Late Model Tour will feature two Cup Series-adjacent rounds -- on Friday of the Window World 400 at North Wilkesboro Speedway and the Cook Out 225 at Florence Motor Speedway (13 miles from Darlington Raceway) on Friday of the Cook Out Southern 500 meeting.
 The series will make new stops at Nashville Fairgrounds Speedway in Nashville and Newport Speedway, both in Tennessee, and return to Southern National Motorsports Park.